chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/frames/index.md

 The rotation property of the frame, is the angle of rotation, relative to the **center** of the frame.

-## Design properties [future version]

-The frame-border will have properties in the future

 ## Frame types

 ![screenshot](frame-types.png)